 Related: If you love this spread, make sure you also try my smoked bacon-wrapped jalapeño poppers.

-Now we remove our bacon along with most of the grease and add sliced onions.
-We stir the onions occasionally, but for the most part, it's best to leave the onions untouched to allow the caramelization process to work its magic.
+Step 2: Now we remove our bacon to a paper towel-lined plate along with most of the grease and add sliced onions.
+We stir the onions occasionally, but for the most part, it's best to leave the onions untouched to allow the caramelization process to work its magic (photo 2).

-We let the mixture cook for about five minutes, turn off the heat and stir in the bourbon, fresh thyme and salt.
-From here, we throw everything into a food processor and pulse until it's somewhat smooths out while remaining chunky.
-Basically, we go from this ...
+Step 4: We let the mixture cook for about five minutes, turn off the heat and stir in a splash of good bourbon, fresh thyme and salt with the bacon pieces (photo 4).

 And that's it!
 Seriously, how easy was that?
 Cooking the bacon and caramelizing the onions takes time, but it certainly isn't difficult.
 Just take the time to enjoy the process.